Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Results and discussions

 \subsection{Comparison on Prediction Accuracy}

-The prediction performance of the proposed ESC-CNN and the state-of-art counterparts (RVFL, SCN, CNN-single, CNN-stack, and LSTM) as well as ablative counterparts (ES-CNN and SC-CNN) is shown in \autoref{tab:results_avg}, examined in terms of three accuracy measures (MAPE, SMPAE, and RMSE).
-From the fourth column to the last column, the mean measure values are listed.
-For each row of \autoref{tab:results_avg}, the entry with the smallest value is in boldface.
+The prediction performance of the proposed ESM-CNN, the state-of-art training base counterparts (GS-CNN, DeepAR and CLSTM) and random based counterparts (RVFL, IELM and SCN) as well as ablative counterparts (Stoc-CNN and ES-CNN) on all datasets are respectively shown in \autoref{tab:results_mape}, \autoref{tab:results_smape}, and \autoref{tab:results_rmse}, examined in terms of three accuracy measures (MAPE, SMPAE, and RMSE).
+From the third column to the last column, the mean measure values and the standard deviation (in the bracket) are listed.
+For each row of the statistics, the entry with the smallest value is in boldface and marked with an asterisk, and the second smallest value is set in boldface type.

-The results of comparison between ESC-CNN and the state-of-art competitors in \autoref{tab:results_avg} lead to the following conclusions. \begin{enumerate} \item[1)] {As the random neural network, ESC-CNN keeps promising performance on all the three datasets while RVFL and SCN only perform well on simulated dataset, showing that ESC-CNN is robust to practical applications. } \item[2)] { In comparison with trained CNN, CNN-single outperforms CNN-stack, which shows that deepening the single convolutional layer to two layers does not promote the performance for time series forecasting.
-On the contrary, it reduces the model performance.
-Compared with trained CNN, ESC-CNN takes the advantage of single convolutional layer and achieves more accurate forecasts, which demonstrates the effectiveness of ESC-CNN on characterizing the time series. } \item[3] { In comparison with trained LSTM, ESC-CNN also outperforms LSTM on AR1 as well as WEB datasets and achieves almost the same performance with LSTM on COP dataset, showing the strong predictive power of ESC-CNN for time series forecasting. } \end{enumerate}
+The results of comparison between ESM-CNN and the state-of-art competitors in Table \ref{tab:results_mape}, \autoref{tab:results_smape}, and \autoref{tab:results_rmse} lead to the following conclusions. \begin{enumerate} \item[1)] {As the random neural network, ESM-CNN keeps promising accuracy and small variance on both artificial and real-world datasets, showing that ESM-CNN is robust and stable to practical applications. } \item[2)] { In comparison with trained methods, GS-CNN outperforms DeepAR and CLSTM on the BTC dataset while CLSTM outperforms GS-CNN and DeepAR on the AR1 and ILI datasets, which shows that the convolutional architecture can be effectiveness for time series forecasting. } \item[3)] { Compared with trained methods, taking the advantage of the convolutional architecture, ESM-CNN achieves the best RMSE on all datasets as well as all three prediction horizons and achieves almost the same percentage performance with CLSTM on ILI dataset, which demonstrates the effectiveness of ESM-CNN on characterizing the time series. } \item[4)] { In comparison with random based counterparts, the incrementally constructed random MLPs (IELM and SCN) outperform the deterministic constructed RVFL, leading to the same conclusion in the related studies~\cite{huang2006universal,wang2017stochastic} and showing the effectiveness of the incrementally constructive method. } \item[5)] { Compared with random based counterparts, ESM-CNN also outperforms RVFL, IELM, and SCN on all datasets, showing the strong predictive power of ESM-CNN for time series forecasting. } \end{enumerate}